Windows and GPT FAQ

 You can move, or migrate, data-only GPT disks to other systems that are running Windows XP (64-bit edition only) or later versions of the operating system (32- or 64-bit editions).
 You can migrate data-only GPT disks after the system has been shutdown or after the safe removal of the disk.

-What about mixing and matching GPT and MBR disks on the same system?
+Mixing and matching GPT and MBR disks on the same system

 GPT and MBR disks can be mixed on systems that support GPT, as described earlier.
 However, you must be aware of the following restrictions: